jesec/flood/distribution/README.md

 ### Misc

-`shared` folder hosts files that may be useful in a package, in addition to:
+`shared` folder hosts files that may be useful in a package, in addition to (at the root of project):

 ```
 CHANGELOG.md